rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 I kept it simple for my use case and configured basically any IP (`*`) and sticked with the default port `5432`.

-The next configuration file which has to adjusted properly was for the client authentication.
+The next configuration file which has to be adjusted properly was for the client authentication.
 This can be done via the `pg_hba.conf` file.
 HBA stands for host-based authentication.

 Add the `all` configuration to the end of the file: